Salary Calculator Assumptions and Methodology

 Personal allowance

-A standard personal allowance of £12,570 is assumed, corresponding to tax code 1257L, on the basis that you have a single PAYE employment with no adjustments.
+The calculator assumes a personal allowance of £12,570 (tax code 1257L) and a single PAYE employment with no adjustments.

 Income tax calculation